Operation Jupiter (Norway): Operation Ajax

+In January 1942, the Chiefs of Staff approved Operation Hardboiled, a plan by the London Controlling Section, a new secret department tasked with strategic deception.
+'Hardboiled' purported that the Allies were intending to attack Stavanger, with the intention of persuading the Germans to reinforce Norway at the expense of other active fronts; the Royal Marines Division was scheduled for mountain warefare training, Norwegian interpreters were recruited, maps of the coast printed and Double-Cross System agents reported rumours of the operation to their German handlers.
+How effective this deception was is unclear, but Hitler did reinforce the Norwegian garrison during April and May 1942 and thereafter was obsessed by the need to defend the Norwegian coast.

 Operation Marrow

 A joint Anglo-Soviet offensive into Arctic Norway and Finland was proposed to Lieutenant General Sir Archibald Nye during his visit to Moscow in December 1941.
 Code named Operation Marrow, the project was abandoned in the following month, when the Soviets withdrew their support on the grounds that the Finnish intelligence service had discovered the details of it.

 The final plan

 Churchill with the Chiefs of Staff, who had strongly resisted the Norwegian invasion plans from the outset.

 Not deterred by his earlier rebuttal, Churchill set out his "constructive plan" in a memorandum headed Operation Jupiter dated 1 May 1942, addressed to Major General Hastings "Pug" Ismay, the Secretary of the Chiefs of Staff Committee.
 In that document, Churchill explained his objectives for the proposed operation, which he considered was of "high strategic and political importance" and should be considered as an alternative to Operation Sledgehammer, the US proposal for an invasion of France, which was scheduled for later that year.
 Churchill wrote: "If we could gain possession of these airfields [in northern Norway] and establish an equal force there, not only would the northern sea route to Russia be kept open, but we should have set up a second front on a small scale from which it would be most difficult to eject us.
 If the going was good we could advance slowly southward, unrolling the Nazi map of Europe from the top".
 As a preliminary, six squadrons of British fighters would be based at Murmansk in Russia.
 Abandoning the idea of taking Trondheim, Petsamo area on the north coast of Finland would be the site of an initial seaborne assault by a division-sized force, while a brigade would capture the airfield at Porsanger Fjord.
 Churchill thought that surprise could be achieved by the invasion transports being disguised as an Arctic convoy and that the troops could be accommodated on board the same ships during the winter.
 He claimed that careful planning could avoid an "undue strain" being put upon the Home Fleet.
 As instructed, the Chiefs of Staff referred the memo to the Joint Planning Staff.